Amy Blagriff, Honorary AIA

 She also served on the AIA National Council of Architectural Component Executives, the AIA National Board of Directors and the AIA National Executive Committee.
 Amy has also been honored with two different national service awards.

-Outside of her work and service, Amy enjoys working on home improvement projects with her husband (most recently was the installation of a brand new mud room), cooking, running, hiking and reading.
+Outside of her work and service, Amy enjoys working on home improvement projects with her husband, cooking, running, hiking and reading.
 She also has a passion for travel, especially for exploring remote regions of Southeast Asia.

 A Fine Balance by Rohinton Mistry.
 Set in India in 1975 during times of turmoil, the book speaks to the strength of the human spirit and highlights the unexpected challenges faced by four strangers who are impacted by changing economic times.
 It’s a historical fiction with continued relevance today as we seek to balance competing priorities and address societal challenges.

-As a relative newcomer to Colorado, I was drawn here because of our state’s natural beauty.
-Like Hawaii, residents here place a high value on the outdoors and the importance of protecting and enjoying our outdoors wonderlands.
+Like Hawaii, Colorado residents place a high value on the outdoors and the importance of protecting and enjoying our outdoors wonderlands.
 With that in mind, I have fond regard for the Denver International Airport as a welcoming gateway to the Rockies and Colorado.
 The iconic canopy roof is both visually welcoming and memorable in that regard.